f3rry12/EasyDeployFlask/README.md

 # Easy Deploy Machine Learning WEB with Flask
-This repo provide machine learning web app with some ready feature using flask and deploy it in [pythonanywhere](https://www.pythonanywhere.com)
+This repository provide machine learning web app with some ready feature using flask and deploy it in [pythonanywhere](https://www.pythonanywhere.com)

 ## About The Project
-This poject is provided by my [Instructur](https://github.com/imamcs19/FGA-Big-Data-Using-Python-Filkom-x-Mipa-UB-2021) with some little edit from me.
+This project is provided by my [Instructur](https://github.com/imamcs19/FGA-Big-Data-Using-Python-Filkom-x-Mipa-UB-2021) with some little edit from me.
 This project supposed to just provide ready enviromental web development and editted later by programmer, not supposed to be final product.

 ![feature](https://github.com/f3rry12/EasyDeployFlask/blob/main/readMeAsset/provide1.jpg)